 The practice's health and safety policies and risk assessments were up to date and reviewed regularly to help manage potential risk.
 These covered general workplace and specific dental topics.
 Risks associated with the premises and equipment were assessed regularly and staff were aware of these and the plans to minimise them.
 There was a fire safety risk assessment and procedures for dealing with an outbreak of fire and the safe evacuation of people from the building.
-Staff undertook periodic fire safety awareness training.
 Fire safety equipment was checked regularly and serviced in line with current guidance and legislation.